VH-EXG. Consolidated PBY-5A Catalina. c/n CV-369.

 Sold to Terra Survey Ltd, Ottawa, Canada

-Arrived Melbourne on delivery to Executive Air Services, Essendon - June 1972
+It arrived at Melbourne (Essendon) on delivery to Executive Air Services, Essendon - June 1972

 Entered onto the Australian Aircraft Register as VH-EXG - August 30, 1972

 Registered to H. C. Sleigh Aviation - November 07, 1979

 Registered to Western Commander - May 10, 1984

 Operated its final service - December 10, 1987

 It was retired and placed in open storage at Melbourne (Essendon)